 Prof Lyndsey Stonebridge (Refugee Hosts – University of Birmingham)

 Yousif M. Qasmiyeh (Refugee Hosts Writer in Residence – University of Oxford)

 How can a critical engagement with stories, and communities of narrative, help us better understand local experiences of and responses to different forms of displacement and dispossession?
 How are these personal, collective and/or mythical stories themselves variously imposed, contested, mobilised and subverted through everyday encounters and histories of displacement?
 How do these stories connect both spatially and temporally across communities affected by displacement, whether that is in the Middle East or in other sites and spaces?
 In what ways does an engagement with stories, poetry and testimony challenge conventional wisdom around ‘the local’, ‘refugees’, ‘guests’ and ‘hosts’?

-In this roundtable discussants will reflect on the topic of stories, dispossession and displacement, building both on the key questions highlighted above, and on their experience in this and cognate fields/cases.
-Participation may take the form of a reading of poetry or prose, or similar and these reflections will be followed by an engaged conversation between discussants.
+In this roundtable discussants reflected on the topic of stories, dispossession and displacement, building both on the key questions highlighted above, and on their experience in this and cognate fields/cases.

-As well as exploring the themes relating to this specific panel, discussants will also address one of the key questions posed by the wider Refugee Hosts research project, namely: “how can we understand local community responses to displacement?”
+As well as exploring the themes relating to this specific panel, discussants also addressed one of the key questions posed by the wider Refugee Hosts research project, namely: “how can we understand local community responses to displacement?”

 Biographies of chair and discussants can be found below, in addition to a recommending reading and listening list, including blog posts and appearances on the radio by the panelists.